 The Covid 19 pandemic has meant that analysing results is very difficult.
-The Centre Assessed Grades (CAGs) were determined by a robust system of moderation, standardisation and quality assurance by middle and senior leaders.
-The tables below indicate the results from the previous year (2018-19), the CAG and the actual grade awarded, given by the exam boards from the highest of the CAG and the exam board grade.
-The elements in green indicate where the grades were slightly increased by the exam board from the CAG.
+The Teacher Assessed Grades (TAGs) were determined by a robust system of moderation, standardisation and quality assurance by middle and senior leaders.
+The tables below indicate the results from the Teacher Assessed Grades for 2020-21